acdc-digital/EAC/docs/mcp-natural-language-integration.md

 ### 1. Smart Intent Detection

-Add to the OpenAI system prompt in `convex/chatActions.ts`:
+Add to the Claude system prompt in `convex/chatActions.ts`:

 ```typescript
 const systemPrompt = `You are an AI assistant for the EAC Financial Dashboard project with MCP server integration.